Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Korea’s geographical location heavily influences its cuisine.
 Koreans eagerly await the arrival of summer so they can begin eating Naengmyeon, buckwheat noodles served in an icy starch broth.

 It is prepared in a meaty or kimchi-based soup.
-It comprises long and thin handmade noodles, julienned cucumbers, carrots, and slices of sweet potatoes and pears.
+It comprises long, thin handmade noodles, julienned cucumbers, carrots, and slices of sweet potato and pear.

-Packing a powerful punch of varying textures and flavors, this dish is topped with vinegar and Korean mustard (gyeoja) just before serving to make it more refreshing.
+Packed with varied textures and flavors, this dish is topped with vinegar and Korean mustard (gyeoja) just before serving to enhance its freshness.
 This light noodle dish works well as a light meal or a palate-cleanser side dish.

 Traditionally served in large brass or stainless-steel bowls, this simple yet tasty dish provides much-needed instant relief during Korea’s hot and humid summers.